 Final thoughts

-Despite the pain of 50km of riding in two days, the lack of sleep and the trauma of having to see Jeroen strip down once again (after the hot springs), we all had a brilliant time riding through the wide expanses of southern Kyrgyzstan.
+Despite the pain of riding 50km in two days, the lack of sleep and the trauma of having to see Jeroen strip down once again (after the hot springs), we all had a brilliant time riding through the wide expanses of southern Kyrgyzstan.

 Boost my ego with a comment